 This method's core is a robust mathematical model that simplifies the computation of membership degrees, resulting in significantly improved processing speed compared to traditional fuzzy inference systems.
 Conventional systems often rely on extensive rule bases and complex interdependencies, which can lead to considerable computational overhead.
-In contrast, the proposed algorithms directly calculate membership values, reducing complexity and streamlining Algorithm 1 Input partitioning and membership classification as similar work as triangular MF
+In contrast, the proposed algorithms Algorithm 1 Input partitioning and membership classification as similar work as triangular MF